willhuangongit/Password-Generator/README.md

 - Added a button to copy the generated password.
 Also added texts in the interface to mention this feature.
 - Made the generated password persist even after changing the options.
 Previously, the password would disappear after changing the options.

+Version 2.1.0
+- Changed the default setting to include special characters.

 **License**